Our Family Inheritance

 He said, “To an inheritance”, we’ve been, been born from above to an inheritance, incorruptible and undefiled, and that fadeth not away, reserved in Heaven for you who are kept by the power of God through faith unto salvation, looking for that good, wonderful, last day.

 Now, what’s involved here are the two or three concepts and we’ll just wrap them up as time is running out on us here.
 First, you don’t have an inheritance unless there is someone who makes the will for you.
 The writer to the Hebrews says, “There’s no inheritance unless there is the death of the testator”, the one who made the will.
 Jesus died in order that we might inherit this wonderful inheritance, and the second thing is, you don’t become a member of God’s family unless by faith in the Lord Jesus Christ you are born again into that family.
 Today, you may be as religious as you wish, but if you’ve never known Jesus Christ as Lord and Savior, and have never really entered in them to the family of God, you don’t have that inheritance.
 So this whole idea being worthy to partake of the inheritance depends, doesn’t it, on having been born again by faith in the Lord Jesus Christ.
-Oh, if I’m speaking to someone in these seconds has never opened your heart to Christ, do it today by faith say, “Lord Jesus come into my heart.
+Oh, if I’m speaking to someone who has never opened your heart to Christ, do it today by faith say, “Lord Jesus come into my heart.
 Make me a child of God”.
 He will, I promise you.

 Dear Father today, may we live the way members of that heavenly family ought to live, in the light of our inheritance, in Jesus’ name, Amen.
 Till I meet you once again by way of radio, walk with the King today and be a blessing!